 Can Technical Education in High School Smooth Postsecondary Transitions for Students with Disabilities?

-Participation in Career Technical Education (CTE) programs has been proposed as a valuable strategy for supporting transition to independence among students with disabilities.
-We exploit a discontinuity created by admissions thresholds from a statewide system of CTE high schools.
-Our findings suggest attending CTE high schools has large positive effects on completing high school on time, employment, and earnings, including for individuals 22 years or older.
+Career Technical Education (CTE) programs have been proposed as a valuable strategy for supporting transition to independence among students with disabilities.
+We exploit a discontinuity created by admissions thresholds to estimate the causal impact of attending a CTE high school on the short- and long-term outcomes of students with disabilities.
+Our findings suggest attending CTE high schools has large positive effects on completing high school on time, employment, and earnings.
 Attending CTE schools also results in more time spent with non-disabled peers and higher 10th grade test scores.
 These results appear concentrated among male students, but the sample of female students is too small to support strong conclusions about outcomes.
-Notably, these estimates are for a system of CTE high schools operating at scale and serving students across a wide spectrum of disabilities, and the estimated effects appear broad based over disability type, time spent with non-disabled peers in 8th grade and previous academic performance.
+Notably, these estimated effects appear broad based over disability type, time spent with non-disabled peers in 8th grade, and previous academic performance.